hmaerki/experiment_microoctopus/README.md

   * Every tentacle is equipped by a RP2040 which controls the DUT.
   * The Inkbus connects the tentacles.
 Typically exactly one BoardTentacle and one GadgetTentacle is connected to the Inkbus.
 * Extended Hardware
-  * uOctopus may also have specialized tentacles like a scope tentacle.
+  * microOctopus may also have specialized tentacles like a scope tentacle.
-  * uOctopus may also control cams to read displays, wlan hotspot, etc.
+  * microOctopus may also control cams to read displays, wlan hotspot, etc.
 * Firmware under test
   * Must be provided by the tester
 * Test software
-  * uOctopus provides basic functionality like updating firmware, connecting the inkbus, tentacle inventory.
+  * microOctopus provides basic functionality like updating firmware, connecting the inkbus, tentacle inventory.
   * However the pytest code itselve is provided by the tester together with the firmware.

 ## Hardware example

-* `uOctopus`
+* `microOctopus`
   * `BoardTentacle` PYBv1.1
   * `BoardTentacle` ESP32
   * `GadgetTentacle` OLED